backpacked/indi-install/README.md

 ## 3rd Party Drivers File Format

-Create a 3rd-party-drivers.txt file with one driver per line:
+Create a 3rd-party-drivers.txt file with one driver per line.
+Make sure that the libs required by the drivers are listed first.
+Refer to the diver documentation on indi-3rdparty repo for details.

 ```txt
 # Libs